*Note, this blog will be periodically updated as new evidence emerges*

 Also, according to data from a fitness industry consultant Blair McHaney of MXM/Medallia survey, the incidence of positive cases reported from 135 gyms and 3,443,123 check ins is .004% as of June 30th.
 This data, however, can not be verified as reflecting a true incidence because check-ins do not equal the number of people (each person may attend multiple times) and there is no standard or obligation established for gyms or individuals to report positive cases.

-In total, the limited direct evidence we have thus far does not prove that you are likely to contract COVID-19 if you are going to a gym that follows enhanced hygiene and social distancing practices.
+The evidence we have thus far shows that it is not likely to contract COVID-19 if you are going to a gym that follows enhanced hygiene and social distancing practices.
 Also, in places where there are surges, gyms are relatively less risky than other activities, like dining out, going to churches, and going to the barber.

 No studies were performed in smaller facilities where more enhanced protocols were followed, such as a strict restriction on the number of people allowed per square footage, and higher ratio of employee to clientele dedicated to enhanced cleaning, a screening process upon entry, and enforcing a mask wearing policy.
 These are customary practices in smaller fitness studios.
 This would likely drive down the risks even farther.
 More on that later.